dfst/deepforge/docs/fundamentals/interface.rst

 Interface Overview
 ==================
-The Deepforge editor interface is separated into six views for defining all of the necessary features of your desired project.
+The DeepForge editor interface is separated into six views for defining all of the necessary features of your desired project.
 The details of each interface tab are detailed below.
 You can switch to any of the views at any time by clicking the appropriate icon on the left side of the screen.
 In order, the tabs are:

 +---------------+--------------------------+
 | |tabs|        | - Pipelines_             |